sl2902/xetra/README.md

 mkdir data/xetra/
 cd data/xetra
 ```
 5d.
-As the zipped file is stored inside a folder called `dataset`.
-We will copy all the folders inside `dataset` to `data/xetra/`.
+Inside the zipped file is a folder called `dataset`.
+We will copy all the dated folders inside `dataset` to `data/xetra/`.
 While inside `dataset` directory, run the following
 ```
 cp -R * ../